jrg94/portfolio-project/doc/04-component-abstract-class/03-component-abstract-classes.md

-# Portfolio Part 3: Abstract Classes
+# Portfolio Part 3: Abstract Class

 - **Name**: <!-- TODO: fill with first and last name (e.g., Brutus Buckeye) and delete this comment -->
 - **Dot Number**: <!-- TODO: fill with OSU dot number (e.g., buckeye.17) and delete this comment -->